uber-web/math.gl/modules/polygon/docs/api-reference/earcut.md

 Returns:

-A array of indices into the `positions` array that describes the triangulation of the polygon
+An array of indices into the `positions` array that describes the triangulation of the polygon